Moving to Singapore

 Prudent measures by the government have ensured a stable economy and some of the biggest names in business have established regional headquarters in the country, so qualified expats will find plenty of professional opportunities.

 Singapore is home to a large percentage of high-earning expats, many of whom have much more disposable income than they did in their home country.
-That said, there is a high cost of living, and expats will need to make sure that they negotiate a salary that can cover the hefty housing prices.
+That said, there is a high cost of living, and expats will need to make sure that they negotiate a salary which can cover the hefty housing prices.